myzie/blobs/README.md

  * Filters: reduce items returned when retrieving a collection.
  * Metrics: stats on all the above
  * Triggers: scripts that execute on a defined condition/event.
+ * Views: item transformations
+ * Inputs: schema-defined objects from the app.
+Update items or for operations.

+Item metadata vs. properties.
+Metadata is automatically filled in.